A complete guide to solar power for business

-- Dependant on clearer weather — Although solar power can be collected during rainy and cloudy days, the efficiency of the power that you’ll receive will drop.
-Solar panels are dependent on sunlight to effectively gather and store solar energy, so, on days where the weather isn’t so bright, you’ll see a noticeable difference.
+- Dependent on clearer weather — Although solar power can be collected during rainy and cloudy days, the efficiency of the power that you’ll receive will drop.
+Solar panels are dependent on sunlight to effectively gather and store solar energy, so, on days when the weather isn’t so bright, you’ll see a noticeable difference.

 How much do solar panels cost?

-As with all solar panels, it’s hard to make a generalisation about cost as there are a range of factors that go into pricing.
+As with all solar panels, it’s hard to make a generalisation about cost as a range of factors go into pricing.
 Typically, however, commercial solar panels can cost anything between £9,500 - £51,000 for a small to medium-sized business.

 Excluding VAT, and depending on the system size you require, it could cost your business: